Visiting academic teaching on the Jersey Law Course

-Stipend: £3,300 per year in which the module runs (plus further fees of approximately £2,000 for examining).
+Stipend: £3,300 per year in which the module runs (plus further fees for examining).
 Travel expenses and hotel accommodation for teaching visits are paid by the Institute of Law.

-The successful candidate will have strong teaching skills, expertise in Contract law in a common law or mixed jurisdiction, and an ability to rapidly acquire familiarity with Jersey Contract law if not already an expert in that field.
+The successful candidate will have strong teaching skills, expertise in their given subject and in a common law or mixed jurisdiction, and an ability to rapidly acquire familiarity with Jersey Trust law if not already an expert in that field.
 They will have the ability to inspire the confidence of students enrolled on the Jersey Law Course, who are busy practitioners studying part-time to qualify as Jersey advocates and solicitors.
 Most students are lawyers already qualified in other jurisdictions.
-Experience and knowledge of French Contract law is a distinct advantage.

 There is a comprehensive study guide for the subject which the visiting academic will take on the responsibility for updating and developing, for a further fee.

-Informal enquiries may be made to the Director of Studies, Prof. Claire de Than
+Informal enquiries may be made to the Dean, Professor David Marrani.

 Applications should be made by CV and covering letter, and sent to email@example.com